What Are The Side Effects Of Plexaderm? | Truths Uncovered Fast

 Irritation and redness:

-If you experience mild redness immediately after applying Plexaderm but no other symptoms—try reducing quantity applied next time and avoid layering other active products simultaneously like retinoids or acids which increase sensitivity.
+If you experience mild redness immediately after applying Plexaderm but no other symptoms, try reducing the quantity applied next time and avoid layering other active products simultaneously.
+Retinoids, exfoliating acids, and harsh cleansers can make the under-eye area more sensitive and increase the chance of stinging or redness.

 Patches of white residue: